 In 2017, the price of commercial solar energy dropped to $0.06 per kilowatt-hour, three years ahead of industry projections.
 This makes solar competitive with oil for the first time in history.
 The technology itself is also becoming more robust and versatile, with solar panels available in multiple varieties to support independent power generation in both rural and urban settings.

 Don’t forget the fact that governments are throwing their weight behind green tech with not only mandates but tax incentives as well.
-Currently, 22% of the cost of installation of a solar power system can be a write off on your federal income taxes, helping both homeowners and companies go off the grid.
+Currently, 22% of the cost of the installation of a solar power system can be a write-off on your federal income taxes, helping both homeowners and companies go off the grid.

 2. It Will Literally Save the Planet

 That’s not an exaggeration.
 If our technology isn’t working with respect for nature, it’s working against nature.
 Since we all live on the same planet, that’s quite the problem.
 The most pressing issue in this regard is the release of greenhouse gases from power generation and transportation.

 In fact, according to EPA statistics, those two sectors together accounted for 54% of greenhouse gas emissions in the United States during 2019.
 The overwhelming majority of scientists agree that carbon emissions are largely responsible for our planet’s recent (and dangerous) warming trend.